Outline

 LO #1 and #2

 considers interaction/evolution/dynamic transformation as a feedback loop between user input and visuals/sound.
-Uses this feedback to design an engaging experience for the user/audience (relates to D3 and D4) explores several interactions/modes of evolution/dynamic transformation over time, includes critical reflection of design (selection of appropriate interaction/responsiveness) explores several interactions/modes of evolution/forms of dynamic transformation over time designs, but no critical reflection of alignment with theme minimal exploration of interaction and/or evolution/dynamic transformation over time (only explores one interaction type) no exploration of interaction or responsiveness or evolution or dynamic transformation over time
+Uses this feedback to design an engaging experience for the user/audience (relates to D3 and D4) explores several interactions/modes of evolution/dynamic transformation over time, includes critical reflection of design (selection of appropriate interaction/responsiveness) explores several interactions/modes of evolution/forms of dynamic transformation over time designs, but no critical reflection of alignment with theme minimal exploration of interaction and/or evolution/dynamic transformation over time (only explores one interaction type) very limited exploration of interaction or responsiveness or evolution or dynamic transformation over time

-D2 [25%]
+D2 [20%]

 Artistic Output